Heather Leigh West

-Heather Leigh West is a New York City-based American recording artist best known for her work in house music.
+Heather Leigh West is an American New York City-based singer and composer best known for her work in house music.

 Early life and education

 Born into a theater family in New York City, West was always surrounded by creative talent.
 A graduate of Manhattan's La Guardia High School of Music and the Arts – Vocal Department, she developed her style as a member of the school's Gospel Choir.

 Career

 Early years

 West has written and recorded songs for herself as well as other artists of many genres including: Soul, R&B, funk, hip hop, gospel, dance and house.

 West's commercial debut came as the featured vocalist, credited under the moniker "She", on the 1995 Urban Discharge release, "Drop a House".
 The release peaked at number twenty-one, spending eleven weeks on the Billboard Hot Dance Club Play Chart and secured its place as a club anthem.
-Those same lyrics that were featured in "Drop a House" were later requoted in the 1998 single "Feel It" by The Tamperer featuring Maya, which went on to be a bigger hit on Billboard's Hot Dance Club Play, placing it at number 4, and went on to be a number one single in the UK.
+Those same lyrics that were featured in "Drop a House" were later sampled in the 1998 single "Feel It" by The Tamperer featuring Maya, which went on to be a bigger hit on Billboard's Hot Dance Club Play, placing it at number 4, and went on to be a number one single in the UK.
 Despite the song's club success, "Drop a House" was unable to cross over to the airplay charts because it contained lyrics that were at the time considered explicit, while "Feel It" omitted some of the offensive words that helped make their version more radio-friendly.